 Washing one’s hands of the conflict between the powerful and the powerless means to side with the powerful, not to be neutral.
 (Paulo Freire)

-Do your words create calm under pressure?
+Do you ask two-footed questions, listen with your brain, and select words designed to create calm under pressure?
 The same communication triggers within human brains, also balance mental chemistry, and can make or break your social situations.

-Neglect brain chemicals, and courtesy rarely remains as part of communication.
+Neglect brain chemicals, and courtesy or kindness rarely remain part of communication.
 When somebody slights your sensibility, you’ll simply toss rude barbs back, from stored reactions in your amygdala.
 Brain chemicals fuel manners and respect much like gasoline fuels engines.

 Learn how to regulate cortisol and you’ll stay open and curious to learn from people who differ.
 Even those who come with crankier tone.
 Ignore cortisol levels, though, and expect to react rudely whenever harmful hormones surge during disagreements.